TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-end-user-capabilities-delete-appointment.md

 * You can choose between two options:

-* 'Delete this occurrence'
+* __'Delete this occurrence'__ - delete only this specific occurrence of the whole series.

-* 'Delete the series'
+* __'Delete the series'__ - delete all appointments that belong to this series.

 Select the option you wish and click 'OK' to confirm the deletion or 'Cancel' to stop it.